What is

 Definitions of these terms can be found in the glossary

-Living well with achondroplasia
+Living with achondroplasia

 Impacts on daily activities